apache/datasketches-website/docs/HLL/HLL.md

 ### Caveats
 Large data with many dimensions and dimension coordinates are often highly skewed creating a "long-tailed" or power-law distribution of unique values per sketch.
 This can create millions of sketches where a vast majority of the sketches will have only a few entries.
 It is this long tail of the distribution of sketch sizes that can dominate the overall storage cost for all of the sketches.
-In this scenario, the size advantage of the HLL can be significantly reduced down to a factor of two compared to Theta sketches.
+In this scenario, the size advantage of the HLL can be significantly reduced down to a factor of 2 to 4 compared to Theta sketches.
 This behavior is strictly a function of the distribution of the input data so it is advisable to understand and measure this phenomenon with your own data.